 - Tenants have 30 days instead of ten to fix lease violations.

-Additionally, due to the COVID-19 situation, the Rent Guidelines Board voted to freeze rents for roughly million stabilized or controlled apartments.
-This means that rents are frozen for one year, while for two year leases, the amount can be increased for one percent in the second year.
+Additionally, due to the COVID-19 situation, the Rent Guidelines Board voted to freeze rents for roughly a million stabilized or controlled apartments.
+This means that rents are frozen for one year, while for two-year leases, the amount can be increased by one percent in the second year.

 Knowing what kind of rights you have as a tenant is not the only thing you should consider when renting an apartment.
 Crunching numbers can help you predict just how much money you can set aside for a flat.
 This way, you will easily narrow down the search and find a perfect place to stay.

 According to data from the finance website ValuePenguin, the median monthly rent is $1,340, but depending on a borough you choose to settle down in, or the size of the flat, those prices can change.